Back

 What is Enterprise SaaS SEO?

-• Delivers content that piques the interest of your niche audience
+• Delivering content that piques the interest of your niche audience

-• Helps lessen the costs you need to convert a potential customer
+• Helping lessen the costs you need to convert a potential customer

-• Gives your website an air of legitimacy and authority
+• Giving your website an air of legitimacy and authority

-• Makes your website become more user-friendly and interactive
+• Making your website more user-friendly and interactive

-Whether it’s on the content itself or the structure and technicalities of your website, enterprise SaaS SEO covers a wide array of facets.
+Whether it’s content creation or the structure and technicalities of your website, enterprise SEO strategy covers a wide array of facets.
 It could take months to streamline your SEO strategy, but the rewards could come in abundance if you do it right.

 Conducting thorough keyword research for competitive industries

-The more specific your keyword or keywords are, the greater the chances that your content will rank high in search engine results.
-The first step towards achieving this is to identify your SaaS product’s niche audience, then build up from there.
+The more specific your keywords are, the greater the chances that your content creation efforts will help you rank high in search results.
+The first step towards achieving this is to identify your SaaS product’s niche audience, and then build up from there.

 Once you have determined your niche, the next step is to analyze what your competitors are doing.
 Analyzing competitor keywords is a traditional yet effective way of initially knowing where the right direction is.
-You can use keyword research tools like Ahrefs or Semrush to do competitor analysis, as this could give you much-needed insight into the current high-ranking keywords in your niche.
+You can use Ahrefs, Semrush, or any other keyword research tool to do competitor analysis, as this could give you much-needed insight into the current high-ranking keywords in your niche.

 Identifying long-tail and high-converting keywords

-Of course, the priority in doing keyword research for enterprise SaaS SEO is to drive traffic and collect more conversions.
-In the SaaS space, particularly in your niche, specific keywords entail the interests of your customer base.
+The priority in doing keyword research for enterprise SEO is to generate more organic traffic and collect more conversions.
+In the SaaS space, specific keywords entail the interests of your customer base.
 These come in the form of long-tail keywords, the more high-converting keywords for SaaS websites.

-It goes on to say that your enterprise SaaS SEO strategy should be centered around your target customer base.
-One of the ways to do this is by analyzing user intent and search trends, two SEO components that will help you understand your customers’ interests.
+Your enterprise SaaS SEO strategy should be centered around your target customer base.
+One of the ways to do this is by analyzing user search intent and search trends, two SEO components that will help you understand your customers’ interests.

 Google Search, which has 85.53% of the worldwide search market share, could provide you with a data-driven report on user intent.
 What is the motive of your customers in entering a specific keyword?
 Do they want to purchase a service, or do they just want relevant information about a certain topic?